Stephon Gilmore: 2013

-On January 6, 2013, the Buffalo Bills hired Syracuse head coach Doug Marrone as their new head coach.
+On January 6, 2013, the Bills hired Syracuse head coach Doug Marrone as their new head coach.
 Following the departure of Terrence McGee, the No. 24 became available and was immediately selected by Gilmore who opted to switch to No. 24 from the No. 27 he wore as a rookie.
 He entered training camp slated as the de facto No. 1 starting cornerback for the Bills under defensive coordinator Mike Pettine.

-On August 24, 2013, Gilmore recorded five combined tackles before exiting during the third quarter of the Bills' 30–17 loss against the Washington Redskins in the third preseason game after injuring his wrist.
-On August 26, 2013, head coach Doug Marrone announced Gilmore had fractured his wrist during the game and had would require surgery.
-The Bills chose not to place Gilmore on injured reserve as he would have to remain inactive for a minimum of eight games and had a expected recovery time of six to eight weeks.
-In his absence, Leodis McKelvin was named the No. 1 starting cornerback to begin the season and was paired with the fairly inexperienced Justin Rogers.
+During the third preseason game against the Washington Redskins on August 24, Gilmore recorded five combined tackles (three solo) before leaving the eventual 30–7 road loss in the third quarter with a wrist injury.
+Two days later, head coach Doug Marrone announced that Gilmore had fractured his wrist during the game and had would require surgery, but the Bills chose not to place Gilmore on injured reserve as he would have to remain inactive for a minimum of eight games and had an expected recovery time of six to eight weeks.
+In Gilmore's absence, Leodis McKelvin was named the No. 1 starting cornerback to begin the season and was paired with the fairly inexperienced Justin Rogers.

-Upon his return in Week 6, Justin Rogers was immediately benched and Gilmore began his first two games (Weeks 6–7) as the third cornerback on the depth chart behind Leodis McKelvin and Aaron Williams.
-In Week 9, he set a season-high with seven combined tackles (five solo) and had a pass deflection during a 23–13 loss against the Kansas City Chiefs.
-On December 18, 2013, Gilmore made two solo tackles, had two pass deflections, and had his first interception of the season on a pass by Mike Glennon to wide receiver Vincent Jackson during a 27–6 loss at the Tampa Bay Buccaneers.
-The following week, he had two solo tackles, a pass deflection, and helped secure the Bills' 27–20 victory at the Jacksonville Jaguars in Week 15 after intercepting a pass thrown by Chad Henne to running back Jordan Todman with 3:15 left in the fourth quarter.
-He finished the 2013 NFL season with 35 combined tackles (30 solo), ten pass deflections, and two interceptions in 11 games and nine starts.
+Upon Gilmore's return in Week 6 against the Cincinnati Bengals, Rogers was immediately benched, and Gilmore began his first two games (Weeks 6–7) as the third cornerback on the depth chart behind McKelvin and Aaron Williams.
+During a Week 9 23–13 loss to the Chiefs, Gilmore had a season-high seven combined tackles (six solo) and a pass deflection.
+Two weeks later against the Jets, he recorded two solo tackles and a pass deflection in the 37–14 victory.
+Following a Week 12 bye, the Bills went to Toronto to face the Atlanta Falcons.
+Gilmore finished the 34–31 overtime loss with five combined tackles (four solo) and a pass deflection.

+During Week 14 against the Tampa Bay Buccaneers, Gilmore recorded two solo tackles, two pass deflections, and his first interception of the season in the 27–6 road victory.
+In the next game against the Jaguars, Gilmore had two solo tackles, an interception, and a pass deflection during the 27–20 road victory.
+The following week against the Dolphins, he recorded three solo tackles and three pass deflections in the 19–0 shutout victory.

+Gilmore finished his second professional season with 35 combined tackles (30 solo), 10 pass deflections, a fumble recovery, and two interceptions in 11 games and nine starts.